 CAAP applicants/participants who state they are interested in pursuing educational goals may be referred to Workforce Development Division (WDD).
-During the WDD Appointment, client will receive information on their full range of available services.
+WDD will conduct Orientations to provide information on their full range of available services.
 Such services include training and education (VIP, YES, GED, Community College, Vocational Training) as well as the subsidized employment programs.